-"Towards a Pollution-Free Planet" was the overarching theme of the 3rd session of the UN Environment Assembly and saw the adoption of nine resolutions which were related to this topic.
-Yet, already at UNEA1 and UNEA2, some resolutions were adopted which contribute to deliver on the environment, health and pollution nexus (Figure 1).
-Chemicals and waste was the topic of resolutions adopted at UNEA1 and UNEA2 and is also part of the Environment and Health resolution adopted at UNEA3.
+"Towards a Pollution-Free Planet" was the overarching theme of the 3rd session of the UN Environment Assembly and saw the adoption of nine relevant resolutions.
+Chemicals and waste was the topic of resolutions adopted at UNEA1 and UNEA2 and is also part of the Environment and Health resolution adopted at UNEA3 (Figure 1).
 Marine litter and microplastics was the topic of resolutions in all three Assemblies, while air quality was the topic of resolutions at UNEA1 and UNEA3.

-Figure 1: Environment, health and pollution-relevant resolutions adopted by Member States at the first, second and third UN Environment Assembly on chemicals, waste and pollutants given the cross-cutting issues in them.
-This implementation plan is designed to serve this purpose.
+Figure 1: Environment, health and pollution-relevant resolutions adopted by Member States at the first, second and third UN Environment Programme Assembly.
+(NB: Annex 2 provides a detailed analysis and some key building blocks of these resolutions)

-Annex 2 provides a detailed analysis and some key building blocks of these resolutions.
-The activities align well with the messages that came out of the leadership and the multistakeholder dialogues held at UNEA3 and form the foundation of the Implementation Plan.

 The main types of activities covered by the operational paragraphs in the pollution-related resolutions are shown in Figure 2.
-The many UNEA resolutions related to chemicals, waste and pollution, including on environment and health, have deepened the need for integration and nexus and synergistic thinking
+The many UNEA resolutions related to chemicals, waste and pollution, including on environment and health, have deepened the need for synergistic thinking on chemicals, waste and pollutants given their cross-cutting nature.
+This Implementation Plan is designed to serve this purpose.